Arthritic Pain and Arthritis

 Getting arthritis at an early age can have drastic effects on the rest of your life, so if you’ve seen the early warning signs, it pays to get your hands, knees and hips checked out.

-The first thing to determine is if it’s really arthritis you’re suffering from.
+The first thing to determine is if it’s really this condition you’re suffering from.
 There’s a chance your recurring joint pain may not actually be arthritis so this has to be ruled out first.

 However, if you have already been diagnosed or if one of our therapists (not just an osteopath that would spot it) recognises your disorder, there is a way forward.
 You cannot reverse the damage done to your cartilage, but it is possible to reduce your pain and alleviate many of the symptoms stated above.